-Baseline Condition: No niche with required temperature control
+Baseline Condition: No niche, with required temperature control

-The mitigations for a retail deli without any niches that maintains its deli case at $\leq$ 5°C (41°F) are shown in Figure 40 through Figure 43.
-As expected, the absolute magnitudes of the predicted risks are lower than even a retail deli without any niches baseline.
-"No sanitation" and "preslicing" increase the predicted risk by 12% and 19% respectively.
-Preventing all retail cross contamination and reducing the incoming L. monocytogenes level reduce the estimated risk by 19% and 22% respectively.
+The scenarios for a retail deli without any niches that maintains its deli case at $\leq$ 5°C (41°F) are shown in Figure 40 through Figure 43.
+As expected, the absolute magnitudes of the predicted risks are lower than in a baseline condition considering a retail deli without any niches.
+"No sanitation" and "pre-slicing" increase the predicted risk by 12% and 19%, respectively.
+Preventing all retail cross contamination and reducing the incoming L. monocytogenes level reduce the estimated risk by 19% and 22%, respectively.
 Growth inhibitors are still extremely effective.

 Figure 40.
-Effect of various sanitation mitigation scenarios on the mean risk per serving and relative risk in the susceptible population for sanitation mitigations for retail deli with temperature control.
+Effect of various sanitation scenarios on the mean risk per serving and relative risk in the susceptible population for retail deli with temperature control.

 Figure 41.
-Effect of various sanitation mitigation scenarios on the prevalence and relative prevalence of L. monocytogenes contaminated RTE products for sanitation mitigations for retail deli with temperature control.
+Effect of various sanitation scenarios on the prevalence and relative prevalence of L. monocytogenes-contaminated RTE products for retail deli with temperature control.

 Figure 42.
-Effect of various growth mitigation scenarios on the mean risk per serving and relative risk in the susceptible population for retail deli with temperature control.
+Effect of various growth scenarios on the mean risk per serving and relative risk in the susceptible population for retail deli with temperature control.

 Figure 43.
-Effect of various growth mitigation scenarios on the prevalence and relative prevalence of L. monocytogenes contaminated RTE products for retail deli with temperature control.
+Effect of various growth scenarios on the prevalence and relative prevalence of L. monocytogenes-contaminated RTE products for retail deli with temperature control.